nodezoo/nodezoo-workshop/README.md

 This branch introduces two microservices that support the web service.
-Both are stubs that perform no actual work, instead returning hard-cided responses.
+Both are stubs that perform no actual work, instead returning hard-coded responses.
 The focus here is on understanding how simple microservice communication is configured using static addressing with fixed IP addresses and ports.